dojo/docs/util/doh.rst

 * Asynchronous test support (such as testing functions that ultimately use XHR)
 * A simple browser-based graphical front end and runner file.
 * Standard Unit Test Support (assertTrue, assertFalse, assertEqual, timeouts, etcera)
 * Performance tests with basic statistical computations.
-(As of Dojo 1.4)
 * Java Applet (DOH Robot), for simulating user interaction to test browser input events.
 * If present, will use the Dojo Module Loader to load test files.
 * The ability to load separate HTML pages into an iframe, where the iframe contains a DOH instance and register tests.